credija/opa/README.md

   credija/opa:lts
 ```

-Also, if you need to overwrite the HTTP server config (which is an NGINX), you will need to overwrite the nginx.conf file:
+Also, if you need to overwrite the HTTP server config (which is an NGINX), you will need to overwrite the nginx.conf like:
 ```bash
 docker run --name opa -d --restart=always \
   --publish 8080:80 \